Important: E-money users in Japan should go to this article on how to make contactless payments or pay for transit.

 You can pay with Google Pay wherever you see either the contactless or Google Pay symbols.
 Look for them on the payment terminal screen or on the cash register at checkout.

-Note: You don’t need to see the Google Pay symbol to pay with Google Pay.
-You can pay with it even if you only see the contactless symbol.
+Tip: You don’t need to see the Google Pay or contactless symbol to pay with Google Pay.

 Important: You’ll need to turn on NFC to pay in stores.
 To turn on NFC, check your phone’s settings app.